 The next morning, we decide to shun the hotel buffet breakfast as I feel its overpriced at €17 euros per person, instead we enjoy walking a few yards away and find a boulangerie serving coffee, fresh orange juice and a croissant for just €5 euros.

-We realise we can’t see and do everything in just 3 days so after some research we decide to spend the next morning at the.
+We realise we can’t see and do everything in just 3 days so after some research we decide to spend the next morning at the Joan of Arc History Museum.
 This experience takes up a good half day and I recommend joining a tour with a headset to translate the story.
 This is no ordinary museum as you follow in Joan of Arc’s footsteps through the Archbishop’s Palace via a series of clever projections and 3D imagery.

 After all that history it is time for lunch and what better on a sunny spring day than a stroll along the Seine and lunch by the river.
 It is quiet and peaceful with just a handful of restaurants and bars open this early in the season.
 Then an afternoon of shopping beckons and the pretty macaron shops entice us in with their colourful displays.
 A box of sweet macarons is a great gift to bring home.